geanders/weathermetrics/README.md

 ### Calculating heat index

 The `weathermetrics` package includes a function, `heat.index`, that allows you to calculate a vector of heat index values from vectors of air temperature and either dew point temperature or relative humidity.
-For example, the `suffolk` dataset gives daily values of air temperature in degrees Fahrenheit (`suffolk$TemperatureF`) and relative humidity in % (`suffolk$Relative.Humidity`) for Suffolk, VA, for the week of July 12, 1998.
-To calculate daily heat index values for this dataset, use the `heat.index` function:
+For example, the `suffolk` data set gives daily values of air temperature in degrees Fahrenheit (`suffolk$TemperatureF`) and relative humidity in % (`suffolk$Relative.Humidity`) for Suffolk, VA, for the week of July 12, 1998.
+To calculate daily heat index values for this data set, use the `heat.index` function:

 ``` r
 data(suffolk)